 Box IX-1.
 Examples of Factors That Can Affect Impact of HTA Reports

 Target clinician characteristics

-- Type of clinician: physician, nurse, dentist, etc.
+- Type of clinician: physician, mid-level practitioner, nurse, dentist, etc.

 - Professional activities/affiliations

 - Institutional affiliations (e.g., community hospital, university hospital)

 - Financial, professional. quality incentives to implement findings/recommendations

 - Awareness of performance relative to peers

 - Access to and familiarity with current evidence, practice guidelines